Potential17/web-scraping/README.md

 # Web-scraping

-Developed a python script to scrape data from imdb's website.
+Created a python script to scrape data from imdb's website.